Lateral Foot Pain: 9 Causes (& How to Treat)

 A sprain is an ankle injury that can cause pain that radiates to the lateral foot.
 The sprain can be caused by a muscle strain or tear, and can occur after high impact exercise (like jumping rope or running) or accidents, like abrupt falls or direct trauma.

-What to do: You should seek medical attention following a suspected sprain.
+How to treat: You should seek medical attention following a suspected sprain.
 The doctor will likely recommend elevation, cold compresses and immobilization.
 Anti-inflammatory or analgesic medication can also help to manage pain in the initial phases.

 6. Cuboid syndrome